ganeti/ganeti/man/ganeti-extstorage-interface.rst

 The *open* script is used to open the given volume.

 This makes the volume ready for I/O.

+The ``VOL_OPEN_EXCLUSIVE`` variable denotes whether the volume will be opened for exclusive access or not.
+It is True by default and False (denoting shared access) during migration.

 The script returns ``0`` on success.